-Overfishing also results in many creatures ending up as bycatch, particularly with trawling fishing practices as the nets catch every creature in the area.
+Overfishing also results in many creatures ending up as bycatch, particularly with trawling fishing practices, as the nets catch every animal in the area.
 This means many marine mammals like whales, dolphins, and porpoises, as well as turtles, sharks, and even seabirds, die in these nets, which has a dramatic impact on the environment.

 Damage to the biodiversity of an ecosystem can cause ocean or lake dead zones, which are areas with low oxygen levels that most organisms cannot survive in.
-Worldwide, there are around 400 ocean dead zones which equal an area larger than the United Kingdom, or the state of Oregon.
+Worldwide, around 400 ocean dead zones are more significant than in the United Kingdom or the state of Oregon.

-Overfishing can lead to these dead zones because important species, like Cod, are lost, which unbalances the ecosystem and can lead to increases in certain species such as algae.
+Overfishing can lead to these dead zones because essential species, like Cod, are lost, which unbalances the ecosystem and can increase certain species, such as algae.